Running – Jane Grey

-- If you are already a coach, FIT will reimburse you for your ongoing coaching accreditation and membership fees (up to $150 per year).
+- If you are already a coach, FIT will reimburse you for your ongoing coaching accreditation and membership fees.

 - If you require a professional level accreditation and membership in order to act in your role as a coach with FIT, we will reimburse you for these fees.

 - For all coaches, FIT will reimburse you for your initial First Aid training and subsequent yearly CPR refresher.

 If you are interested in helping out in one or more of the disciplines, please contact Coaching Coordinator, Jill Wisbey.